-The ONC has stated that the new 2014 criteria is stronger, but the OIG is still not satisfied.
+The ONC has stated that the new 2014 criteria are stronger, but the OIG is still not satisfied.
 Statistics on the HHS website show that the medical records of 32 million Americans have been breached since 2009 and the majority is due to weak passwords and security problems.
 More and more hackings have been occurring on a large-scale recently.
 Medical records, in particular, are a target because of the amount of information a hacker can aggregate from them.

-According to the National Center for Health Statistics (NCHS), 78.4% of office-based physicians were using an EHR system in 2013, which his an all time high.
+According to the National Center for Health Statistics (NCHS), 78.4% of office-based physicians were using an EHR system in 2013, which his an all-time high.
 This adoption rate can likely be attributed to the financial incentives offered by Medicare for those providers who attest to the stages of meaningful use with their certified EHR systems (and penalties for those who do not).
 The system is also helpful in understanding the ICD-10 classification codes, which could be complicated for providers to use on their own.

 Overall, it seems that government guidance is critical to the protection of healthcare information technology.
-The OIG holds that the ONC needs to take great steps to improve their certification process, or the hacking trend may only continue.
+The OIG holds that the ONC needs to take great steps to improve its certification process, or the hacking trend may only continue.